Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 Single terms are tokenized before the search according to the appropriate data dictionary definition(s).

-If you do not specify a field, it will search in the content and properties.
-This is a shortcut for searching all properties of type content.
+If you do not specify a field, it will search in the content and in the following properties: name, title and description.
+This is a shortcut for searching *all properties of type content*.
 Terms can not contain a whitespace.

 ```sql
 banana
 TEXT:banana
 ```

-Both of these queries will find any nodes with the word "banana" in any property of type `d:content`.
+Both of these queries will find any nodes with the word "banana" in any property of type `d:content`. howeveer, the first one will also get results from properties `cm:name`, `cm:title` or `cm:description`.

 If the appropriate data dictionary definition(s) for the field supports both FTS and untokenized search, then FTS search will be used.
 FTS will include synonyms if the analyzer generates them.
-Terms cannot contain whitespace.

 ### Search in fields